Long Term Care

 Severe Mental Illness in Long Term Care

-On October 3, 2019 the Indiana State Department of Health is holding a Healthcare Leadership conference.
-Nursing home staff, healthcare leaders, state surveyors, and others interested in healthcare in nursing homes are invited to attend.
-The topic will be Severe Mental Illness in Long Term Care.
-For more information about the conference and to register for the conference please follow the link below.
+On October 3, 2019 the Indiana State Department of Health hosted the 21st Indiana Healthcare Leadership Conference.
+Nursing home staff, healthcare leaders, state surveyors, and other healthcare professionals attended.
+The topic focused on Severe Mental Illness in Long Term Care.
+Resources from the conference are available below.

 About the Division of Long Term Care